thesyntaxslinger/syntaxslinger.com/docs/docs/networking/vpns.md

 ### WireGuard

-I like to use WireGuard on mobile since it is a bit lighter than tailscale due to the aggressive keepalives needed to sustain a UDP hole punch session.
+I like to use WireGuard on mobile since it is a bit lighter than Tailscale due to the aggressive keep-alives needed to sustain a UDP hole punch session.

 In my environment, I use WireGuard primarily over IPv6, allowing direct connectivity between systems without NAT traversal issues.
 The simplicity of its configuration just public/private key pairs and interface definitions makes it ideal for site-to-site tunnels or linking isolated environments.